Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: Pfizer Europe MA EEIG, Boulevard de la Plaine 17, 1050 Bruxelles, Belgium

 Patients should be monitored for hepatotoxicity and managed as recommended in sections 4.2 and 4.4.

-In clinical studies with crizotinib, events of gastrointestinal perforations were reported.
+In clinical studies of adult patients with NSCLC treated with crizotinib, events of gastrointestinal perforations were reported.
 There were reports of fatal cases of gastrointestinal perforation during post-marketing use of crizotinib (see section 4.4).

 The use of concomitant medicinal products associated with bradycardia should be carefully evaluated.
 Patients who develop symptomatic bradycardia should be managed as recommended in the Dose Modification and Warnings and Precautions sections (see sections 4.2, 4.4 and 4.5).

-Based on the Visual Symptom Assessment Questionnaire (VSAQ-ALK), patients treated with crizotinib in Study 1007 and Study 1014 reported a higher incidence of visual disturbances compared to patients treated with chemotherapy.
-The onset of vision disorders generally started within the first week of drug administration.
-The majority of patients on the crizotinib arm in randomised Phase 3 Studies 1007 and 1014 (>50%) reported visual disturbances; which occurred at a frequency of 4 to 7 days each week, lasted up to 1 minute, and had mild or no impact (scores 0 to 3 out of a maximum score of 10) on daily activities as captured by the VSAQ-ALK questionnaire.
+Based on the Visual Symptom Assessment Questionnaire (VSAQ-ALK), adult patients treated with crizotinib in Study 1007 and Study 1014 reported a higher incidence of visual disturbances compared to patients treated with chemotherapy.
+The onset of vision disorders generally started within the first week of medicinal product administration.
+The majority of patients on the crizotinib arm in randomised Phase 3 Studies 1007 and 1014 (>50%) reported visual disturbances, which occurred at a frequency of 4 to 7 days each week, lasted up to 1 minute and had mild or no impact (scores 0 to 3 out of a maximum score of 10) on daily activities as captured by the VSAQ-ALK questionnaire.

 Complete blood counts including differential white blood cell counts should be monitored as clinically indicated, with more frequent repeat testing if Grade 3 or 4 abnormalities are observed, or if fever or infection occurs.
 For patients who develop haematologic laboratory abnormalities, see section 4.2.